denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 - A class variable is one that is defined on the class level and shared among all instances of the class.
 It can even be publicly accessible to classes outside the class and doesn’t require an instance to use. ==**You can tell a variable is a class variable because it has the keyword `static` before it.**==

-Instance and class variables do not require you to initialize them.
-As soon as you declare these variables, they are given a default value.
-The compiler doesn’t know what value to use and so wants the simplest value it can give the type: `null` for an object, `zero` for the numeric types, and `false` for a `boolean`
+==**Instance and class variables do not require you to initialize them.
+As soon as you declare these variables, they are given a default value.**== The compiler doesn’t know what value to use and so wants the simplest value it can give the type: `null` for an object, `zero` for the numeric types, and `false` for a `boolean`

 ![[Pasted image 20240114005317.png]]
 ### Inferring the Type with `var`

 have the option of using the keyword var instead of the type when declaring local variables under certain conditions